-When you’re trying to recruit new parent group officers, be direct—and have a sense of humor.
+Canva templates to help you recruit new parent group officers—with a sense of humor.

 Set yourself up for a successful fall with these 31 tips on organization, communication, and more.